tacobayle/aviVmc/README.md

 1. All the parameters/variables defined in variables.tf

 ## Use the terraform script to:
-- Create new folder(s) within v-center - one for the Avi Apps - one for the Avi controller
+- Create new folder within v-center:
+    - one for the Avi Apps
+    - one for the Avi controller
 - Create NSX-T segment(s)
-- Create Content Library and populate it with the ova mentioned above
+- Create Content Library and populate it with the OVA(s) mentioned above
 - Spin up 1 Avi Controller VM(s) - Clone from Content Library
 - Spin up 2 backend VM(s) - Clone from Content Library
-- Spin up 2 web opencart VM(s) - Clone from Content Library
-- Spin up 1 mysql VM(s) - Clone from Content Library
-- Spin up 1 client VM(s) - Clone from Content Library
 - Spin up 1 jump VM with ansible installed  - Clone from Content Library - userdata to install packages
 - Request Public IP(s) for Jump host, Controller and Virtual Services
 - Create NSX-T NAT Rule(s) for Jump host, Controller and Virtual Services
 - Create NSX-T policy Group for Jump host, Controller and Virtual Services
-- Create NSX-T Service for Virtual Services (only HTTP (tcp/80 and tcp/443) and DNS (udp/53))
 - Create NSX-T Gateway Policies for Jump host, Controller and Virtual Services
 - Call ansible to do the Avi configuration (git clone)